A driver for older Wacom tablets.

 Who developed this?

-MockTab is an independent project from Jay Petronis, developed using a small set of older Wacom drawing tablets.
+MockTab is an independent project from Jay Petronis, developed with a set of aging but reliable Wacom drawing tablets.

 How can I get help?